NCH Hero Image

 DUNS Rating Various rating schedules Based on employee size and financial statements Also takes payment history into account Based on payment experiences reported by vendors

-The following criteria are used by lenders when determining credit approval, limits, and interest rates:
+The following criteria are used by lenders when determining credit approval, limits, and interest rates for business loans:

 • On-time bill payment history